 Published November 14, 2012

-Starbucks Corp said on Wednesday it plans to acquire tea store operator Teavana Holdings Inc for $620 million in cash, furthering its push beyond its flagship coffee business.
+N – Starbucks Corp plans to acquire tea store operator Teavana Holdings Inc for $620 million in cash, furthering its push beyond its flagship coffee business.

 Starbucks, the world's largest coffee shop operator, said it will pay $15.50 per share in cash for Teavana, a 54 percent premium to the company's closing price on the New York Stock Exchange on Tuesday.

-Shares of Atlanta-based Teavana jumped to $15.43 in afternoon trade on the New York Stock Exchange.
+Shares of Atlanta-based Teavana jumped 52.6 percent to $15.46, in afternoon trade on the New York Stock Exchange.

 Janney Capital Markets analyst Mark Kalinowski said Starbucks could aim for synergies, including selling Teavana's teas in its coffee shops and possibly through other outlets.